-Relative to earlier micro-foundations of price extrapolation (Hong and Stein 1999, Malmendier and Nagel 2011, Fuster et al. 2012, Glaeser and Nathanson 2017, Greenwood and Hanson 2015, Jin and Peng 2023), this paper makes three key contributions.
-First, we draw a distinction between normal times shocks and displacement shocks: consistent with the Kindleberger (1978) narrative, bubbles may only arise following a displacement shock, and we provide a formal way to model this.
-Second, partial equilibrium thinking provides a micro-foundation for time-varying price extrapolation, therefore highlighting an additional source of amplification during the formation of bubbles.
-Third, we are able to exploit the properties of unstable and non-stationary regions, as displacements make the transition to such regions only temporary.
-This allows us to offer an explanation for why not every large positive shock leads to bubbles and crashes, in a way that is consistent with both historical narratives and more recent empirical evidence (Kindleberger 1978).^{7,8}
+Relative to earlier micro-foundations of price extrapolation (Hong and Stein 1999, Malmendier and Nagel 2011, Fuster et al. 2012, Adam et al. 2017, Glaeser and Nathanson 2017, Greenwood and Hanson 2015), this paper makes two key contributions.
+First, we offer a formal distinction between normal times shocks and displacement shocks, and, consistent with the Kindleberger (1978) narrative, bubbles may only arise following a displacement shock.
+As we discuss in the rest of the paper, this distinction also allows us to highlight a theoretically novel and empirically relevant connection between extrapolative beliefs and retail investors' tendency to be contrarian traders in normal times and momentum traders during bubbles and crashes (Kogan et al. 2023).
+To the best of our knowledge, ours is the first theoretical contribution that rationalizes this differential trading behavior, by explaining when and why agents endogenously change heuristics across environments.
+Second, partial equilibrium thinking provides a micro-foundation for timevarying price extrapolation, therefore highlighting an additional source of amplification during the formation of bubbles.
+By combining these two contributions, we are able to exploit the properties of unstable and non-stationary regions, as displacements make the transition to such regions only temporary.
+This allows us to offer an explanation for why not every large positive shock leads to bubbles and crashes, in a way that is consistent with both historical narratives and more recent empirical evidence (Kindleberger 1978,